California county routes in zone N: N7

 County Route N7 (CR N7), known entirely as Hawthorne Boulevard, is a county highway in Los Angeles County, California, United States.
-It runs through the Palos Verdes Peninsula from Palos Verdes Drive West in Rancho Palos Verdes to the Pacific Coast Highway (State Route 1) in Torrance.
-Hawthorne Boulevard is signed as State Route 107 north of its intersection with the Pacific Coast Highway (SR 1), ending at its intersection with Redondo Beach Boulevard.
+It runs through the Palos Verdes Peninsula from Palos Verdes Drive West in Rancho Palos Verdes to State Route 1 (SR 1 in Torrance.
+Hawthorne Boulevard is signed as SR 107 north of its intersection with the SR 1, ending at its intersection with Redondo Beach Boulevard.

 Hawthorne Boulevard itself extends from the Palos Verdes Peninsula northward through Torrance, Lawndale, Hawthorne, Lennox, and Inglewood, a distance of more than 20 mi.
 Hawthorne Boulevard ends at Century Boulevard where it continues north to Hollywood as La Brea Avenue.

 Hawthorne Boulevard is very distinctive through Lawndale and part of Hawthorne because it is very wide with business parking in the center between the northbound and southbound lanes; the parking area was once part of a Pacific Electric right-of-way.

 Landmarks along Hawthorne Boulevard include Point Vicente Lighthouse park and Point Vicente Interpretive Center, Palos Verdes Peninsula High School, South Coast Botanic Garden, Del Amo Fashion Center, South Bay Galleria, Hawthorne Plaza, and a Metro C Line station at Interstate 105.

 Metro Local Line 40 provide bus service between Century Boulevard and Artesia Boulevard.
 Metro Local Line 344 and Torrance Transit line 8 provide bus service south of Artesia Boulevard, with the former running to the Palos Verdes Peninsula and the latter to Pacific Coast Highway.